December 31 – January 20, 2019

 Could you benefit from several days spent at an ocean-view retreat center with the express purpose of taking time and space to simply interact with God?
 Sabbath by the Sea offers you such an experience — a personal retreat in the midst of a caring community.
-Half-week and full-week retreats are available throughout January (and part of March) 2017.
-Overseeing the program will be Steve Fawver, Pastor of Spiritual Health & Care at Newberg (Oregon) Friends Church.
+Half-week and full-week retreats will be held December 31, 2018 – January 20, 2019.

 Relax.
 Rekindle.
 Reflect.
 Restore.
 Rejoice.
 Respond.